 Non-lifting mopping pads

 One of the disappointments we had with the T10 was that its mopping pads don’t lift up automatically when they encounter carpet.
-It’s really hard to call this a con, though, since it isn’t a feature on the X1 either, but it is becoming more popular on these super-premium robot vacuums, and it’s not all that clear from the promo material that it doesn’t have it, so we thought we would mention it.
+But it’s really hard to call this a con, though, since it isn’t a feature on the X1 either.
+However, it’s becoming more popular on these super-premium robot vacuums, and it’s not all that clear from the promo material that it doesn’t have it.
+So we thought we would mention it.

-The T10 does automatically detect carpets, though, so when you have the mopping pads attached, it will vacuum and mop the hard floors at the same time, but it will avoid carpets and rugs automatically so as not to get them wet.
+The T10 does automatically detect carpets, though.
+So, when you have the mopping pads attached, it will vacuum and mop the hard floors at the same time, but avoid carpets and rugs automatically so they don’t get wet.

 Lacks onboard water tank

-Another con is that the T10 does not have an internal mop tank, whereas the previous X1 does.
+Another con is that the T10 does not have an internal mop tank, whereas the previous X1 did.
 So, to moisten its pads for mopping, it needs to periodically return to the dock.
-We didn’t notice that much of a difference in the mopping tests we did, but it does mean that you can’t adjust the water flow.
-So, we could see that being less effective where large amounts of water are needed.
+We didn’t notice that much of a difference in the mopping evaluations we did, but it does mean you can’t adjust the water flow.
+We can see this being less effective where large amounts of water are needed.

 Omni Station size